netcinematics/3D-PWA-TEMPL8/README.md

 Check out [itch.io](https://itch.io/docs/creators/html5) and [LeadBolt](https://www.leadbolt.com/).
 They are good.

 STATUS: working on itch.io docs and support to integrate [many](https://itch.io/developers) [options](https://itch.io/docs/api/overview) like [embeds](https://itch.io/docs/creators/widget) or [JWT with Node](https://itch.io/docs/api/serverside)?
-For paywall or subscriptions or interstitial or etc.
+For paywall or subscriptions or interstitial, etc. Overall, we are looking for PWA to integrate with subscription systems or one-time payments systems.

 <i>Welcome to the world-wild-web</i>.